-- A. Applicants for licensure as a private investigation company must submit the following: - (1) completed application; - (2) [a surety bond in the amount of ten thousand dollars (\$10,000); however, private investigators who provide personal protection or bodyguard services shall maintain general liability insurance as specified in the Private Investigations Act in lieu of the surety bond required by the provisions of this paragraph; a private investigator or private patrol operator holding a certificate of deposit or surety bond prior to July 1, 2007 in the sum of two thousand dollars (\$2,000) shall be exempt from the bond provisions of the Private Investigations Act, provided that the private investigator's or private patrol operator's license remains current and the holder remains in good standing with the regulation and licensing department;] Proof of compliance with 16.48.2.8 NMAC;

-- (3) proof of an owner or a licensed private investigations manager who is licensed as a private investigator and who certifies that they will manage the daily operations of the private investigation company; - (4) proof of a physical location in New Mexico where records are maintained and made available for department inspection; - (5) proof of a New Mexico registered agent if the applicant is a private investigation company located outside of New Mexico; - (6) non-refundable license fee as set forth in Part 5; and - (7) criminal history background check as set forth in Subsection C of 16.48.2.10 NMAC. - B. The owner or the chief executive officer of a private investigation company that provides personal protection or bodyguard services shall provide proof of an active and current general liability certificate of insurance in the amount of no less than one million dollars (\$1,000,000). - C. Pursuant to Section 61-27B-34 of the act, all applicants for initial issuance[, reinstatement or renewal] of a private investigation company license in New Mexico shall be required to be fingerprinted to establish positive identification for a [state and] federal criminal history background check.
-A legal business entity must submit a fingerprint packet for each owner, and officers or directors pursuant to the instructions within the application provided by the department. - [(1) Fingerprints shall be taken: - (a) under the supervision of and certified by a New Mexico state police officer, a county sheriff, or a municipal chief of police; - (b) by comparable officers in the applicant's state of residence if the applicant is not a resident of New Mexico; or - (e) at the discretion of the department, by a private agency or individual qualified to take and certify fingerprints, provided the agency submits to the department written authorization or proof of training from any of the agencies referenced in Subparagraphs (a) and (b) above. - (2) Completed fingerprint cards shall be submitted to the department or designee with a check, money order, or cashier's check for the prescribed fee.]

-[16.48.2.10 NMAC - Re-pr & A, 16.48.2.10 NMAC, 9/24/2008; A, 5/1/2010; A, 1/15/2019, xx/xx/2021]
+- (h) completed and signed attachment A for each owner, officer, and director - [(2) a surety bond in the amount of ten thousand dollars (\$10,000); however, private investigators who provide personal protection or bodyguard services shall maintain general liability insurance as specified in the Private Investigations Act in lieu of the surety bond required by the provisions of this paragraph; a private investigator or private patrol operator holding a certificate of deposit or surety bond prior to July 1, 2007 in the sum of two thousand dollars (\$2,000) shall be exempt from the bond provisions of the Private Investigations Act, provided that the private investigator's or private patrol operator's license remains current and the holder remains in good standing with the regulation and licensing department; Proof of compliance with 16.48.2.8 NMAC; - ([3]2) proof of an owner who is licensed as a private investigator or proof of an individual licensed as a private investigations manager [who is licensed as a private investigator and] who certifies that they will manage the daily operations of the private investigation company; - ([4]3) proof of a physical location in New Mexico where records are maintained and made available for department inspection; - ([5]4) proof of a New Mexico registered agent if the applicant is a private investigation company located outside of New Mexico; - ([6]5) non-refundable license fee as set forth in Part 5; and - ([7]6) criminal history background check for each owner, officer, and director as set forth in Subsection C of 16.48.2.10 NMAC. - (7) proof of New Mexico residency for the private investigations manager. - B. The owner or the chief executive officer of a private investigation company that provides personal protection or bodyguard services shall provide proof of an active and current general liability certificate of insurance in the amount of no less than one million dollars (\$1,000,000). - C. Pursuant to Section 61-27B-34 of the act, all applicants, including all owners, officers, directors, partners, or members for initial issuance[, reinstatement or renewal] of a private investigation company license in New Mexico shall be required to be fingerprinted to establish positive identification for a [state and] federal criminal history background check.
+A legal business entity must submit a fingerprint packet for each owner, and officers or directors pursuant to the instructions within the application provided by the department. - [(1) Fingerprints shall be taken: - (a) under the supervision of and certified by a New Mexico state police officer, a county sheriff, or a municipal chief of police; - (b) by comparable officers in the applicant's state of residence if the applicant is not a resident of New Mexico; or - at the discretion of the department, by a private agency or individual qualified to take and certify fingerprints, provided the agency submits to the department written authorization or proof of training from any of the agencies referenced in Subparagraphs (a) and (b) above. - (2) Completed fingerprint cards shall be submitted to the department or designee with a check, money order, or cashier's check for the prescribed fee.] - [16.48.2.10 NMAC Re-pr & A, 16.48.2.10 NMAC, 9/24/2008; A, 5/1/2010; A, 1/15/2019, xx/xx/2021]

-16.48.2.11 QUALIFICATIONS AND EXPERIENCE REQUIREMENTS FOR APPLICANTS FOR A PRIVATE INVESTIGATIONS MANAGER LICENSE: Applicants for licensure as a private investigations manager license must submit the following:
+16.48.2.11 QUALIFICATIONS AND EXPERIENCE REQUIREMENTS FOR APPLICANTS FOR A PRIVATE INVESTIGATION[§] MANAGER LICENSE: Applicants for licensure as a private investigations manager [license] must submit the following: